“BIRTH OF PHARAOH” CHAPTER 4

 Thamy stammers, “Oh, for--!”

-Nodding, Tyre states, “We must or we are liable for any damage.”
+Nodding, Tyre states this in agreement with Tune, “We must or we are liable for any damage.”

 Tune cries out, “This beast can’t be our king!
 We don’t need one!”

-Another voice yell out, “He will eat all of us, one by one.”
+Another voice yells out, “He will eat all of us all, one by one.”

-Boxe moves towards the front of the room.
-He tells them, “It’s true.
+Boxe moves towards the front of the room from where he tells them, “It’s true.
 When we were here, earlier, he threatened us in a terrible way!”

 Thamy, throwing his arms out to either side, says “That seals it, then.
 He must be gotten rid of as unsafe!”